caxy/mysql-backup-script/README.md

 Creates a folder you specify for backups.

-Script assumes you have a .my.cnf in your home directory
+Script assumes you have a .my.cnf in your home directory.
+Sample included in repo.

 ```
 [client]